roubles/macmounter/README.md

 ## Starting/Stopping

-The macmounter service will start when it is installed.
-The macm mounter service starts everytime you login, and dies everytime you log off.
+The macmounter service should start when it is installed.

+The macmounter service starts everytime you login, and dies everytime you log off.

-But you can manually startup macmounter using the commandline:
+You can manually startup macmounter using the commandline:
 ```
 launchctl load -w ~/Library/LaunchAgents/com.irouble.macmounter.plist
 ```

-or, logout and log back in (recommended).
+or, logout and log back in.

 ## Logs